Fedihosting-Foundation-Forks/fep/fep/a4ed/fep-a4ed.md

 A list of methods in which a proposal may be submitted is maintained in the `SUBMISSION.md` file at the root of the FEP repository.

-### FEP-a4ed
+### FEP process governance

 FEP-a4ed (The Fediverse Enhancement Proposal Process) is a living document and can be updated despite having the `FINAL` status.

-#### Updating FEP-a4ed

-Anyone can propose a change to FEP-a4ed using any method listed in `SUBMISSION.md` file.
+Anyone can propose a change to FEP-a4ed (or other documents related to the FEP process) using any method listed in `SUBMISSION.md` file.
 The change must be approved by at least two editors (one of them could be the submitter).
-If the change is substantial, it should not be accepted until at least 1 week passes after the last update (to give editors enough time to review it).
+If the change is substantial (i.e. not a correction of a typo or of a broken link), it should not be accepted until at least 1 week passes after the last update (to give editors enough time to review it).
 Proposed minor corrections could be accepted immediately after getting two approvals from editors.

 ## History